r-grandorder/tri-hermes/en/pages/atlantis.md

 And I'm sure I don't have to tell you why that is, right?

 **Caenis:**
 Now I see.
-You...You're that son of a bitch's kid! ! !
+You...You're that son of a bitch's kid!!!

 **Jason:**
 Orion!
 It's all up to you!
 Your attacks should pack a real punch now!